Camping trips are a roller-coaster of unbelievable fun and adventure!

-When it comes to food, there are many possibilities of camping food in the groceries sections and can easily get carried away.
+When it comes to food, there are many possibilities for camping food in the grocery sections and can easily get carried away.

 Try sticking to the basics.
 I personally like to go with foods that are quick and easy to prepare.

 If you are camping further from the trailhead and probably for a couple of days, you might have to enjoy your fresh foods for only a day after which it will most probably go bad and for that reason, I would recommend going for dry, dehydrated, or instant foods.
 They are light and take up minimal room.

 Here is a list of some of the foods I would typically carry when going camping solo.
 Keep it minimal and only carry in small packages.